 = Become a member in our online platform, try one of our complimentary classes or tune in for a drop in class at your convenience.
 More info here: Online classes

 Live well.
 Be happy.
+Be YOU.

-Healthy living is multi-dimentional; it encompasses a positive, solution-oriented mindset which includes engaging in uplifting projects that serve others well.
-Living with vitality requires daily movement (ideally outdoors!) to keep the body resilient and strong, fuelled by whole foods to nourish every cell optimally.
+Healthy living is multi-dimensional; it encompasses a positive, solution-oriented mindset which includes engaging in uplifting projects that serve others well.
+Living with vitality requires daily movement (ideally outdoors!) to keep the body resilient and strong, fueled by whole foods to nourish every cell optimally.
 A healthy, happy lifestyle also allows for time to connect with inner stillness giving the body/mind time to replenish and of course spontaneous play time with loved ones to keep our hearts light and filled with gratitude.